Review and road test of the Porsche 718 Boxster

 Cost of Ownership

 Porsche has carved an enviable reputation when it comes to the efficiency of its sports models and the '718 Boxster' continues to show other manufacturers the way forward.
 The launch of the 718 Boxster represents a return by the brand to building sports cars with flat four-cylinder 'boxer' engines.
 The addition of a turbocharger significantly boosts torque while improving fuel economy.
-In the 718 Boxster, the four-cylinder flat engine with PDK has a Combined fuel consumption figure of 40.9 mpg (5.1 mpg more than the previous model).
-In the 718 Boxster S, the 2.5-litre turbo engine with PDK returns 38.7 mpg Combined (4.3 mpg more than the previous model).
-CO2 emissions vary across the range from 158 to 184g/km.
+In the 718 Boxster, the four-cylinder flat engine with PDK has a Combined fuel consumption figure of up to 33.2mpg and up to 194g/km of CO2 (both WLTP).
+In the 718 Boxster S, the 2.5-litre turbo engine with PDK returns up to 30.1 mpg combined and up to 208g/km (both WLTP).

 Each 718 model is equipped with a six-speed manual transmission as standard.
 The Porsche Doppelkupplung (PDK) auto transmission, which now features fuel-saving 'virtual gears' previously introduced on the 911 model series, is available as an option.
 The PDK transmission features a 'sailing' mode whereby the engine is decoupled during periods of trailing throttle or on longer downhill sections, dropping the engine revs to a mere 700rpm, further saving fuel.
 Prod the throttle and it will instantly resume duty.
 Residual values have held up reasonably well on the last Boxster and there's no reason to believe that this model won't follow suit.